bryanygan/zreatsbot/README.md

 **"Card pool is empty" or "Email pool is empty"**
 - Use `/add_card` and `/add_email` commands or bulk upload files
-- Check that your databases were properly migrated
+- Alternatively, use custom cards/emails to bypass pools entirely

 **"Could not find order embed"**
 - Ensure the ticket bot's first message contains at least 2 embeds
 - The bot looks for the second embed in the first message of the channel

-**Points not being awarded**
+**Role assignment not working**
 - Verify `POINTS_CHANNEL_ID` is set correctly
-- Check that the bot has permissions to read messages and send replies in that channel
+- Check that the bot has permissions to manage roles
-- Ensure images have proper MIME types (image/*)
+- Ensure the target role ID (1350935336435449969) exists and bot can assign it

 **Channel rename not working**
 - Check bot has "Manage Channels" permission